2024 News 2024: Kaput Center wins NSF grant

 Members of the Kaput Center

-The project, which totals nearly $4 million across all partners, is set to enhance the understanding of how to support local STEM teachers in addressing social and environmental justice issues through a framework known as, "Teaching for the Anthropocene," described Kayumova.
+The project, in conjunction with universities in California, Canada, and the U.K., is set to enhance the understanding of how to support local STEM teachers in addressing social and environmental justice issues through a framework known as, "Teaching for the Anthropocene," described Kayumova.

 "This funding is a testament to our commitment to cutting-edge, interdisciplinary research in STEM Education and adds to our reputation as a leading center for innovation, broadening our local, national, and international impact," said Kayumova, associate professor of education and director of the Kaput Center.
 "More importantly, it is a testament to our collective effort."